R Basics

 Tip

-Don’t worry about trying to remember every function in R. You can look them up on Google, or if you can remember the start of the function’s name, use the tab completion in RStudio.
+Don’t worry about trying to remember every function in R. You can look them up on Google, or if you can remember the start of the function’s name, you can take advantage of the tab completion in RStudio.

 This is one advantage that RStudio has over R on its own, it has auto-completion abilities that allow you to more easily look up functions, their arguments, and the values that they take.

-Typing a ? before the name of a command will open the help page for that command.
-As well as providing a detailed description of the command and how it works, scrolling to the bottom of the help page will usually show a collection of code examples which illustrate command usage.
+Typing a ? before the name of a function will open the help page for that function.
+As well as providing a detailed description of the function and how it works, scrolling to the bottom of the help page will usually show a collection of code examples which illustrate how to use it.
 We’ll go through an example later.

 Variables and assignment